ismaelyws/themely/README.md

 ---

 1. Earn monthly recurring revenue from the listing and sales of WordPress themes.
-2. Offset your cPanel license fees (due to recent increases).
+2. Offset your cPanel license fee increases (due to recent changes).
 3. Beginner friendly, simple & fast WordPress auto-installer.
 4. Reduce WordPress related support tickets (we provide links to documentation & tutorials for WordPress).
 5. Security minded - we set secure default usernames, passwords and database table prefixes.
+6. Clear & intuitive cPanel icon & title (so your users don't have to search or ask your support techs where to install WordPress).
+7. We only approve themes to our directory which meet our strict quality & security standards.

 ## For WordPress Theme Developers
 ---

-1. Distribute your themes directly to your target audience (bypass Google, WordPress.org, ThemeForest & Mojo Marketplace).
+1. Market your themes directly to your target audience (bypass Google, WordPress.org, ThemeForest & Mojo Marketplace).
 2. Guaranteed minimum number of daily downloads (avoid over-saturated & hyper-competitive marketplaces & directories).
 3. Proportional listing fees (based on a multiple of the amount you sell your theme upgrade).
 4. Cancel anytime, no contract, no cancellation fees (listing fees will be prorated by day, for example, if listing fees costs $200 a month but you cancel half way trough, we'll only charge you $100).
+5. Short review process (7-10 days compared to 3-5 months with WordPress.org)